allegheny-college-sandbox/cmpsc-100-fall-2019-practical-07/README.md

 This practical will deepen your code reading and implementation skills by creating fractions and performing operations with them as `objects` with properties specific to given `instances`.

 * Assigned: Friday, 11 October 2019
-* Due: Wednesday, 16 October
+* Due: Friday, 18 October 2019
-* Point value: 15 points
+* Point value: 20 points

 # General guidelines for practical sessions